Blue Line (Mumbai Metro): Construction

 On 6 February 2014, RInfra announced that construction was complete, and that some of the regulatory approvals were in place.
-However, the construction of approach roads to stations such as Jagruti Nagar and Asalfa Road had not been completed, although this work was to be undertaken by the MMRDA, and not MMOPL.
+However, the construction of approach roads to stations such as Jagruti Nagar and Asalpha Road had not been completed, although this work was to be undertaken by the MMRDA, and not MMOPL.
 A comprehensive fire drill was undertaken by the Fire Brigade, Mumbai Police, and MMOPL in March 2014.
 During trials in mid-March 2014, the Mumbai Metro ran trains at a headway of almost 4 minutes.

 Oscillation trials were completed in early 2014.
 However, the submission of the report by the RDSO to the Chief Commissioner of Railway Safety was delayed a public interest litigation (PIL) filed in Maharashtra High Court on the height of Mumbai Suburban Railway station platforms.
 The RDSO had to divert its resources to inspecting the suburban railway platforms, because passengers were falling into the gap between the platform and the trains.
 The MMOPL was granted a "speed certificate" from the RDSO on 2 April.
 MMRDA and MMOPL authorities jointly applied to the CMRS for safety certification on 4 April.

 Then CMRS for the western circle P.S.
 Baghel began physically inspecting the line on 18 April, and completed it on 28 April.
 The CMRS required certain minor improvements to access areas before the metro could begin operations.
 The CMRS also said that he would travel to Lucknow to discuss the inspection with RDSO officials and then cross check all the other necessary approvals, including rolling stocks, from the Railway Board.
 The line received safety clearance from the CMRS on 2 May 2014.